 The judges agree that every effort should be made by the attorneys to resolve discovery disputes before bringing them to the Court's attention.
-Judge Campbell requires lead counsel for each party to conduct an in-person meeting to discuss any discovery dispute(s) before raising the dispute(s) with the Court.
-For cases in which a magistrate judge is conducting case management, discovery disputes brought to the Court will be resolved by the magistrate judge.
+Judge Trauger requires the parties to participate in a conference telephone call with the Court prior to filing a motion to compel.
+For cases in which a magistrate judge is conducting case management, discovery disputes will be resolved by the magistrate judge.